pmem/pmemkv/doc/libpmemkv.7.md

 | **3** | - | - | - | set |

 A database file or a poolset file can also be created using **pmempool** utility (see **pmempool-create**(1)).
-When using **pmempool create**, "pmemkv" should be passed as layout.
+When using **pmempool create**, "pmemkv" should be passed as layout for cmap engine and "pmemkv_\<engine-name\>" for other engines (e.g. "pmemkv_stree" for stree engine).
 Only PMEMOBJ pools are supported.

 ## vcmap